Starbucks: Reception

-South Asia

-In March 2007, Starbucks launched action against an Indian cosmetics business run by Shahnaz Husain, after she applied to register the name Starstruck for coffee and related products.
-She said she aimed to open a chain of stores that would sell coffee and chocolate-based cosmetics.

-Businesses that used the Starbucks logo unaltered and without permission, include a café in Pakistan and a cafe in Cambodia in 2009, the owner saying that "whatever we have done we have done within the law."

-West Asia

-In 2009, a cafe in Al-Manara Square, Ramallah, Palestinian Territories, opened with the name "Stars and Bucks" and a logo using a similar green circle and block lettering.
-Like Starbucks, the Stars and Bucks serves cappuccinos in ceramic cups, and offers free Wifi.
-According to speculation cited in the Seattle Post Intelligencer, the cafe's name and imitation Starbucks style may be a political satire of American consumerism.
-Starbucks is not known to have taken action against this business.

 Criticisms and controversies

-Respond to Russian invasion
+Response to Russian invasion of Ukraine

 Following the 2022 Russian invasion of Ukraine, a number of companies have faced growing pressure to halt operations in Russia, but have not yet done so.
 This includes Starbucks.
 On March 4, Starbucks CEO Kevin Johnson stated that the company has no business operations in Ukraine, but does have 130 licensed Starbucks locations in Russia that are wholly owned by a "licensed partner".
-While Johnson did not comment on their future, he condemned the Russian invasion and did say that the company "will donate any royalties we receive from our business operations in Russia to humanitarian relief efforts for Ukraine."
+While Johnson did not comment on their future, he condemned the Russian invasion and did say that the company "will donate any royalties we receive from our business operations in Russia to humanitarian relief efforts for Ukraine".